"Wildland" farming at Lowther Castle Estate

 Plant collecting

-Liz (Buzy Lizzie) suggested a "Field Trip" in the name of research to Dumfries and Galloway.
+Liz (Buzy Lizzie) suggested a field trip up to Dumfries and Galloway.
 Excellent day out, we visited Elizabeth Macgregor's wonderful nursery and garden.
 Rows and rows of violas and perennials all looking so tempting we came back with a car bootful.
 Her walled garden was full of blossom from Deutzia, clematis and Cornus Chinensis in full swing.
 Stopped off at Cally Gardens (pics below) on the way past, a slightly wilder feel but just as interesting.

 Rock, Water and Woodland Garden |